SantiFP/Pixl-technical-assessment/README.md

 Register an account: Create an account and choose your role (Admin or Regular User) during the registration process.

+⚠️ Note: You must first create an Admin user to be able to create events and use the app properly.

 Log in: Once registered, log in with your credentials.

 If you choose the Admin role, you will be able to manage events.